BOBWEGNER Autobiography Link here (1921-2005)

 Bob with Candy for Kids, Zaragoza, Spain

-This photo is a fav and I love his look of being overwhelmed.
-Occassionally he and friends while visiting small villages near Zaragoza would be in tow with bags of candy for the kids.
-He told me they always gave advanced knowlege when they were going to be in town.
+This photo is a real fav and I love his look of him looking overwhelmed.
+Occassionally he and friends (while visiting small villages near Zaragoza) would always be in tow with bags of candy for the kids.

 U.S. Air Force Medals